-The move for Dato’ Michael and his organisation grew his business by three folds.
+The move for Dato’ Michael and his organisation grew his business threefold.
 However, his organisation faced new challenges due to the closure of automotive maintenance and repair workshops.
 The unique challenges are driving his organisation to explore new ways to transform and enter new markets such as e-commerce and F&B.

 On the subject of flexibility and new challenges